 The surfaces of the object are shiny, shinier than a glass mirror if that is possible.
 Exact silvery reflections seem to leap from it.
 At the same time the seams and dimples of the inflated plastic show as seams and dimples in the steel.

 It is, of course, outrageous to make all this of an inflatable bunny, and I laughed out loud a lot when I was looking at "Rabbit."
 It is a joke!
 This is kitsch glorified, and kitsch that received its ultimate accolade when, in the Macy's Thanksgiving Day Parade, it joined the neon signs in Times Square.

-But is an inflated bunny any more trivial or ridiculous than the half-eaten apples and spilled wine of a Dutch still life?
-I think "Rabbit" asks me to think about the ugly, the trivial, about kitsch.
+But is an inflated bunny any more trivial or ridiculous than the half-eaten apples and spilled wine of a Dutch still-life?
+I believe "Rabbit" asks me to think about the ugly, the trivial, about kitsch.
 What is kitsch?
 Isn't it an attitude on my part?
 An attitude that Koons has turned around, asking me if kitsch doesn't also deserve some vague reverence as an expression, no matter how base, of the human spirit, of pneuma.
-Koons asks me to think, just as the Dutch still life painters asked me to look at the deserted table and the half-eaten meal and think that "In the midst of life, we are in death."
+Just as the Dutch still-life painters asked me to look at the deserted table and the half-eaten meal, Koons asks me to think that "In the midst of life, we are in death."